Delta 10 THC is brand new to the market.

 The problem is that delta 10 THC isn’t produced in any meaningful supply in hemp.
 In fact, even marijuana doesn’t produce any meaningful concentrations of the delta 10 isomer.

-In order to make delta 10 THC extracts, labs first need to convert CBD that’s been legally extracted from hemp and convert it into delta 10.
+To make delta 10 THC extracts, labs first need to convert CBD that’s been legally extracted from hemp and convert it into delta 10.
 There are ways of converting CBD directly to delta 10, but they’re inefficient.
 It’s easier to convert CBD to delta 8 or delta 9, and then convert this into delta 10 using the method outlined by Josh in his patent.

 The DEA (Drug Enforcement Administration) recently stated that any synthetically-derived THC is considered a Schedule I substance on a federal level.
 Whether delta 10 is considered “synthetically-derived” is up for debate.
 It’s more likely that delta 10 is considered “naturally-derived” because it’s a compound found in nature, even though commercial products are made in a lab.